fusioncharts/jslink/README.md

 `--help`            |Outputs the usage help text to terminal `--version`         |Shows the jslink version being used

+> You can also use `man jslink` to refer to this table from terminal

 #### `--destination=<output-directory>`
 By default, jslink outputs the files in `out/` folder of the current working directory.
 This can be changed using this parameter.
 Specifying `jslink source-js-directory/ --destination=concat/source/` will cause jslink to store all output